 https://ingest.us1.signalfx.com, while the endpoint for sending data in the

 When you see a placeholder realm name in the documentation, such as

 <YOUR_REALM>, replace it with your actual realm name.
 To find your realm name, open the left navigation menu in Observability Cloud, select , and select your username.
 The realm name appears in the Organizations section.
 If you don’t include the realm name when specifying an endpoint, Observability Cloud defaults to the

 A custom URL is required to allow users to log in to Observability Cloud from your organization’s login page.
 If no custom URL is provided, users can still log in through the identity provider to access Observability Cloud.

 When you configure a login service integration and select Show on login page, the login details for the service appear on your organization’s login page.
 You can have multiple SSO logins.

-You can allow users to log in to Observability Cloud using a custom URL that you’ve selected, such as your_org.example.com.
-To set this up, contact Splunk Observability Cloud support and provide the following:
+You can let users log in to Observability Cloud using a custom URL that you’ve selected, such as your_org.signalfx.com.
+The URL must be a subdomain of signalfx.com.
+To utilize a custom URL, contact Splunk Observability Cloud support and provide the following:

 An organization administrator’s email address.